pyelasticsearch/pyelasticsearch/docs/source/index.rst

 * Transparent conversion of Python data types to and from JSON
 * Connection pooling
 * Load balancing of requests across nodes in a cluster
-* Failed-node marking to avoid down nodes for a period
+* Failed-node marking to avoid downed nodes for a period
-* Optional automatic retry of failed requests
+* Optional automatic retrying of failed requests

 A Taste of the API